 The level on the Chicco is a liquid indicator with a bubble (above left).
 The bubble needs to be within the range indicated on the level for proper installation.
 The recline adjusts with a handle on the bottom of the seat front (above right) to help achieve the correct installation angle.

 Ease of Install - Belt

-The Chicco earned a respectable score for installation with the vehicle belt with an 8 of 10.
+The Chicco earned a respectable result for installation with the vehicle belt.